 "Perhaps we can't help everyone, but we can help someone.

-And what that someone can do... -Lisa M. xo!
+And what that someone can do...can make the difference in the life of another! -Lisa M. xo!

 I love you Mom~ forever and a day.
 Your baby, Lisa